 You May Also Like

 The periods of presenting reports differ from monthly to bimonthly to biannual or annual.
-These are periodically present a teacher’s evaluation of student’s progress in various courses as well as in general and.
-A good format must be well-developed, consistent, demonstrative, and concise, and contains vital parts such as school contact, grade scale, class, comments, assessment, attendance, skills, etc.
+These periodically present a teacher’s evaluation of student’s progress in various courses as well as in general.
+A good format must be well-developed, consistent, demonstrative, and concise, and contain vital parts such as school contact, grade scale, class, comments, assessment, attendance, skills, etc.

 The old-school way of “grading” students into categories is being questioned by many child psychologists and academic experts, lately.
 Specialists are aiming to question if this is helpful or deteriorative for the students.
 The pros and cons of these will be explored below: